dart-vinay/GolangElasticAPI/README.md

 The repository aims to provide interation of Golang with ElasticSearch DB.
 The thought used in building the APIs is based on providing relevant NewsBlocks (referred as `cards` in this project) for a user based on his/her geo-location.

-This repository has four main folders and a few data generations scripts:
+This repository has four main folders and a few data generation scripts:

 * **Data** Contains all the raw data we need to populate our elastic search indexes
 * **handlers** Contains the API definition and corresponding request handlers